-Reminder: This time of year, we encounter the thaw/freeze effect of melting snow along the trail system including bridges and underpasses.
-Please use caution as you travel the trails and be aware of possible icy conditions especially in shady areas and/or in the early mornings or evening hours.
-As always, please obey any barricades and/or detours as they are in place for your safety.
+Reminder: We live in an area where we encounter the thaw/freeze effect of melting snow and flooding during heavy rains and spring run-off along the trails.
+Always use caution as you travel the trails and be aware of possible icy conditions (especially in shady areas and/or in the early mornings or evening hours) and flooding (especially in low areas and underpasses).
+Warnings are posted in areas of concerns as soon as possible, but individuals need to be aware and prepared and ALWAYS obey any barricades and/or detours as they are in place for your safety.

-The recreational trails are open the same hours as our parks, which are from 5:00am until 11:00pm.
+- The recreational trails are open the same hours as our parks, 5:00am until 11:00pm.

 Always be aware of the possibility of high water along the river and use caution when traveling through the underpasses.